epfl-lara/leon/doc/references.rst

 References
 ==========

-The Leon system is documented in serveral talks and papers.
-Presentations describing and demonstrating Leon can be found below.
+The Leon system is documented in several papers and talks, which provide additional information on the algorithms and techniques we used in Leon.

 Videos